alessiodimichelangeli/gsnplus/virtual-sensors/TinyOs/README.txt

 ATTENTION!!!
 You can't set the interval value too small.
 You have to consider that from a query to the new one must spend at least a second so, you can't set the interval in the way that two messages arrive in less than 1 second.

+**** ABOUT TOSSIM VS: ****

+If you want to test the TinyOs integration with GSN+, please cut the TOSSIM.xml file and paste it into the folder virtual-sensors .
+You have to follow the WIKI instruction but the most important thing is that, after the previous operation, before running GSN+ (via ant gsn) you have to launch the python script (TossimGsnplus.py) located into the folder of the TossimGsnplus app.
+This is because GSN+ has to read messages coming from the Serial Forwarder written by the TossimGsnplus app otherwise GSN+ will stop immediately.